-Through advocacy, education and collaboration, UTC creates a favorable business, regulatory and technological environment for companies that own, manage or provide critical telecommunications systems in support of their core business.
+Through advocacy, education and collaboration, UTC creates a favorable business, regulatory and technological environment for organizations that own, manage or provide critical utility telecommunications systems.

 History: UTC was founded in 1948, to advocate for the allocation of additional radio spectrum for power utilities.
-Over the last 65 years, has evolved into a dynamic organization that represents electric, gas and water utilities, as well as natural gas pipelines, critical infrastructure companies and other industry stakeholders.
+Over the last 70 years, UTC has evolved into a dynamic organization that represents electric, gas and water utilities, as well as natural gas pipelines, critical infrastructure companies and other industry stakeholders.

 UTC is an authorized certified frequency coordinator for the Private Land Mobile Radio Services below 512 MHz and 800-900 MHz frequencies.
 UTC is the sole frequency coordinator authorized to coordinate channels previously allocated exclusively to the Power Radio Service.
 In addition, UTC maintains the national Power Line Carrier (PLC) database for the coordination of PLC use with licensed government radio services in the 10-490 kHz band.

-Mission: UTC shapes the future of utility mission critical technologies by driving innovation, fostering collaboration and influencing public policy.
+UTC shapes the future of utility mission critical technologies by driving innovation, fostering collaboration and influencing public policy.

 UTC is the trusted advisor to utilities and other critical infrastructure providers globally.
 The Council serves as the source and resource for our members to deploy technologies and solutions that deliver secure, reliable and affordable mission critical services.